sus-tainer/sus-tainer.github.io/index.md

 ## Community Feedback

-**_In progress_**

-We are interested in your experience using Sustainer!
-A form will soon be created to list any suggestions on improving the app.
+The following highlights some of the feedback that we received from UH community members on our Sustainer app.

+"There's a lot of empty space in parts of the site.
+I think it would be better to fill it up with more information or designs." - **_~ UH Math major student_**

+"There's a lot of empty space in parts of the site.
+I think it would be better to fill it up with more information or designs." - **_~ UH Medical student_**

+"There's a lot of empty space in parts of the site.
+I think it would be better to fill it up with more information or designs." - **_~ Former UH student_**

+"There's a lot of empty space in parts of the site.
+I think it would be better to fill it up with more information or designs." - **_~ UH Community Member_**

+"There's a lot of empty space in parts of the site.
+I think it would be better to fill it up with more information or designs." - **_~ Donator of UH community_**

+"There's a lot of empty space in parts of the site.
+I think it would be better to fill it up with more information or designs." - **_~ Anonymous_**

 "The website is neat and simple to look at.
-I wouldn't mind using this at events." - **_Anonymous_**
+I wouldn't mind using this at events." - **_~ Anonymous_**

 "There's a lot of empty space in parts of the site.
-I think it would be better to fill it up with more information or designs." - **_Anonymous_**
+I think it would be better to fill it up with more information or designs." - **_~ Anonymous_**

 <br>